cferwerda/socsci_bootcamp/README.md

 Use the *Share* button at the top of the screen to share your map.
 * Share with the NEASIST Workshop group so that others can see your map.
-* Share the map via a link (it must be set to be shared with Everyone (public)).
+* Share the map via a link.
-* Embed the map in a web site or make a separate webapp (it must be set to be shared publicly to embed).
-See the next section for details!
+* Embed the map in a web site (must be shared with Everyone) or make a separate webapp.
+See the next section for details about making a webapp!

 ####Make a Story Map
 Decide what story you want to tell first.
 For example, if you're working on the Civil War project do you want to focus on all battles in a particular year?
 Only decisive battles?
 Battles in a particular area or involving particular commanders?